-There are now many options available to the public to seek testing, so the Public Health team at Northamptonshire County Council have produced the following summary of testing options, to make access to testing easier for the public.
+There are now many options available to the public to seek testing, so the Northamptonshire Public Health team has produced the following summary of testing options, to make access to testing easier for the public.

 Testing for people without symptoms